Menemerus minshullae: Distribution and habitat

-Menemerus spiders are found throughout Africa and Asia, and have been identified as far as Latin America.
-Menemerus minshullae is found in South Africa, Malawi and Zimbabwe.
-The female holotype was found near Mutare, then called Umtali, in 1979.
+Menemerus spiders are found throughout Africa and Asia, with some species introduced more widely.
+Menemerus minshullae is endemic to Africa.
+It has been found in South Africa, Malawi and Zimbabwe.
+The male holotype was discovered in the Bvumba Mountains near Mutare on border between Mozambique and Zimbabwe and the female nearby in Umtali in 1979.
 Other examples were found in Bulawayo in 1983 and 1989.
 It was subsequently also seen in the Sengwa Wildlife Research Area in 2001 and 2002.
 The first to be found in Malawi was collected in 1976 near Chintheche.
 The species range was expanded to South Africa when examples were identified in Ndumo Game Reserve between 2005 and 2007.
 The spider thrives in arboreal environments.
 It seems to be particularly fond of living on Vachellia xanthophloea, with the flattened shape of its body enabling it to hide under shards of bark that become loosened from the tree.